cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 ## Quantum computers

-CPace is proven secure under the hardness of the strong computational Simultaneous Diffie-Hellmann (sSDH) and strong computational Diffie-Hellmann assumption (sCDH) assumptions in the group G (as defined in {{CPacePaper}}).
+CPace is proven secure under the hardness of the strong computational Simultaneous Diffie-Hellmann (sSDH) and strong computational Diffie-Hellmann (sCDH) assumptions in the group G (as defined in {{CPacePaper}}).
 These assumptions are not expected to hold any longer when large-scale quantum computers (LSQC) are available.
 Still, even in case that LSQC emerge, it is reasonable to assume that discrete-logarithm computations will remain costly.
 CPace with ephemeral session id values